Clinical research teams

 The cardiovascular and critical care research center aims to improve the knowledge of cardiovascular and critical care medicine to improve patient care and outcomes.
 Since its inception in 2009, the group has grown to include over 20 investigators and 40 ongoing research projects ranging from investigator-initiated studies to sponsored multicenter clinical trials.
 Recent areas of research focus include pediatric cardiothoracic surgery, pediatric intensive care, cardiac catheterization, extracorporeal membrane oxygenation (ECMO) and adult congenital heart disease.

 Since 2007, Children’s Cystic Fibrosis (CF) research program has supported over forty research studies and treats over 150 patients with CF and 50 CF Related Metabolic Syndrome (CRMS) on an annual basis.
-Through the pursuit of investigator-initiated studies, increased statewide collaborative efforts, and member of the CF Foundation Therapeutic Development Network, we can provide patients with access to the latest advancements in the care of CF and exciting new trials working to correct the basic defect, improving nutrition outcomes, and treating infections.
+Through the pursuit of investigator-initiated studies, increased statewide collaborative efforts, and as a member of the CF Foundation Therapeutic Development Network, we can provide patients with access to the latest advancements in the care of CF and exciting new trials working to correct the basic defect, improving nutrition outcomes, and treating infections.
 Our goal is to participate in the development of break through treatments that will dramatically improve survival and quality of life for patients with CF.

 Children’s Diabetes and Endocrinology Research program participates in studies that bring cutting-edge treatments for diabetes and endocrine disorders to our patients.
-Recent areas of research focus include both federally-funded and industry-sponsored drug trials for patients with Type 1 and Type 2 Diabetes, Hypothalamic Obesity, and Prader-Willi Syndrome; an efficacy review of alternative site Supprelin implantation (a practice pioneered by Children’s) in patients with Central Precocious Puberty; and a CDC quality assurance initiative for children who have been diagnosed with Congenital Adrenal Hyperplasia (CAH) with the goal of developing quality assurance materials for early detection of CAH via molecular methods.
+Past and current areas of research focus include both federally-funded and industry-sponsored drug trials for patients with Type 1 and Type 2 Diabetes, Hypothalamic Obesity, Prader-Willi Syndrome, and Growth Hormone Deficiency; an efficacy review of alternative site Supprelin implantation (a practice pioneered by Children’s) in patients with Central Precocious Puberty; and a CDC quality assurance initiative for children who have been diagnosed with Congenital Adrenal Hyperplasia (CAH) with the goal of developing quality assurance materials for early detection of CAH via molecular methods.